 When does the Dealer have to hit?

 Generally speaking, there are certain procedures that a casino Dealer is supposed to follow.
-When a Dealer has a total of 16 or less, the Dealer is supposed to hit in order to increase their likely odds of victory.
+When a Dealer has a total of 16 or less, the Dealer is supposed to hit to increase their likely odds of victory.

 There is also a fringe possibility of the “Soft 17”.
 In Blackjack, as aces can be both high and low simultaneously, there sometimes comes the situation in which a Dealer’s hand could be 17 or 7 because of the ace in it.

 In this case, the 17 is “soft” because it can be either 17, or 7.
-This makes the next hit much less risky for the Dealer, because if a high-value card is turned up on the hit the Dealer does not bust.
+This makes the next hit much less risky for the Dealer, because if a high-value card is turned up on the hit, the Dealer does not bust.

 Many casinos train their Dealers to normally stand on 17, unless it is specifically this “soft 17” discussed above.
 When the Dealer’s total is less than 16, they will almost always hit.